Our Travelationship in Review: November 2015

 We both seemed to get sick multiple times during the month.
 The worst was when it hit me right before we boarded the plane from Mekelle to Addis Ababa.
 Thank you, Elle, for those magic yellow French pills!

 Because of the above, our plan to stay in Africa for six months was canceled.
-We left for UAE on the 19th.
+We left for the UAE on the 19th.
 Matt was happy about leaving.
 I was not.

 The arguing and stress were too much this month.
 The negative emotional and mental layers of our experiences caught up to us.
 We didn’t take the time to process the “bad” stuff and reconcile it in our heads, so instead the feelings manifested themselves into arguments and crappy attitudes.